cassiejones444/cj-openai-runtime-update/README.md

 Local pre-reqs for all this:

-Visual Studio Code
+* Visual Studio Code
-Azure Functoin Tools - version 4
+* Azure Functinn Tools - version 4
-Python 3.10
+* Python 3.10
-Fucntion Apps Extension
+* Fucntion Apps Extension
-Logic Apps Extenson
+* Logic Apps Extenson
-Azure Storage Explorer
+* Azure Storage Explorer

 Azure Target pre-reqs:

-Deploy the OpenAI demo to get the basics in place Deploy a logic app
+* Deploy the OpenAI demo to get the basics in place
+* Deploy a logic app
-Deploy a function app into a different RG; stack would be python 3.10
+* Deploy a function app into a different RG; stack would be python 3.10

 Logic App needs to look like this: